 - The accuracy of AIS information received is only as good as the accuracy of the AIS information transmitted

-- Over reliance on the AIS can cause complacency on the part of the OOW
+- Over-reliance on the AIS can cause complacency on the part of the OOW

 - Not all ships are fitted with AIS

 To sum it up, the AIS only improves the safety of navigation by assisting the OOW/VTS or whatever entity.
-It’s pretty easy to install as well, as AIS is generally integrated with ship bridge systems or multifunctional display, but installing a standalone system is as straightforward as plugging in a couple of cables and switching on the plug.
+It’s pretty easy to install as well, as AIS is generally integrated with ship bridge systems or multifunctional displays, but installing a standalone system is as straightforward as plugging in a couple of cables and switching on the plug.